seL4/microkit/docs/manual.md

 The `vcpu` element has the following attributes:

 * `id`: The vCPU identifier.
 Must be at least 0 and less than 62.
 * `cpu`: (optional) set the physical CPU core that the vCPU will run on.
-Defaults to zero.
+Defaults to the same CPU core of the PD that the virtual machine belongs to.
 * `setvar_id`: (optional) Specifies a symbol in the program image.
 This symbol will be rewritten with the vCPU identifier.

 The `map` element has the same attributes as the protection domain with the exception of `setvar_vaddr`.